-Does Not Meet Expectations Meets Expectations Exceeds Expectations 1 2 3 provides incomplete responses for the Dead Man's Test and the Fair Pair Test.
-These responses do not take the effect of the student's exceptionality, values, beliefs, and cultural traditions on their behavior into consideration. behavior and provides responses for the Dead Man's Test and the Fair Pair Test.
-This operational definition takes the effect of the student's exceptionality, values, beliefs, and cultural traditions on their behavior into consideration. provides responses for the Dead Man's Test and the Fair Pair Test.
+Does Not Meet Expectations Meets Expectations Exceeds Expectations incomplete responses for the Dead Man's Test and the Fair Pair Test.
+These responses do not take the effect of the student's exceptionality, values, beliefs, and cultural traditions on their behavior into consideration.
+Dead Man's Test and the Fair Pair Test.
 This operational definition takes the effect of the student's exceptionality, values, beliefs, and cultural traditions on their behavior into consideration.
+Dead Man's Test and the Fair Pair Test.
+This operational definition takes the effect of the student's exceptionality, values, beliefs, and cultural traditions on their behavior into consideration.
 Candidate also considers the impact of the psychological and social-emotional characteristics of the individual with an exceptionality.
 Hypothesized Function of Behavior CEC/IIC Standard 4 Candidate provides an incomplete or unreasonable hypothesis for the function and purpose of behavior and does not consider multiple forms of assessment.
 Candidate considers multiple forms of assessment to determine and clearly describe the function and purpose of behavior (i.e., escape, accessing tangibles, and attention, sensory).
 Candidate uses multiple forms of assessment to examine the impact of the learners' academic and social abilities, attitudes, interests, and values on instruction, the demands of the learning environment, ways specific cultures are negatively stereotyped, teacher attitudes and behaviors that influence behavior of individuals with exceptional learning needs, and variations in beliefs, traditions, and values across and within cultures and their effects on relationships among individuals with exceptional learning needs.
 Candidate selects and uses technically sound assessment to test the hypothesis in order to minimize bias.
-BEHAVIOR Candidate does not use assessment data Candidate interprets assessment results Candidate interprets assessment and INTERVENTION PLAN: to provide a clear statement of the desired replacement or alternative in order to create a clear statement of the desired replacement or alternative engages individuals with exceptionalities involving moderate and severe Expected Outcome or behavior.
-Candidate provides an behavior. exceptionalities including Target Goal CEC/IIC Standard 4 incomplete or unclear statement of the desired replacement behavior. physical/sensory impairments to create a clear statement of the desired replacement or alternative behavior.
+BEHAVIOR INTERVENTION Candidate does not use assessment data to provide a Candidate interprets assessment results in order Candidate interprets assessment and engages PLAN: Expected clear statement of the desired replacement or alternative behavior. to create a clear statement of the desired replacement or alternative behavior. individuals with exceptionalities involving moderate and severe Outcome or Target Goal CEC/IIC Standard 4 Candidate provides an incomplete or unclear statement of the desired replacement behavior. exceptionalities including physical/sensory impairments to create a clear statement of the desired